-After a virtual machine is restored, it is in powered off state.
+After a virtual machine is restored, it is in a turned-off state.
 You must start it manually.
-When you start the virtual machine, the operating system might prompt to perform an error recovery or record the reason for the unclean shutdown.
+When you start the virtual machine, the OS might prompt to perform an error recovery or record the reason for the unclean shutdown.
 Usually, you can ignore this message and select the normal boot option.